For best experience please turn on javascript and use a modern browser!

 Choosing major courses

+With assistance from their tutor, students choose 66 EC (equivalent to 11 courses) in their major in subjects that interest them and suit their future ambitions.
+Tutors ensure that the chosen courses are coherent and will qualify for specific Master's programmes or careers.
 Some of the major courses are cross-listed with another major.
-This means that the course is interdisciplinary and that students learn about topics based on knowledge, perspectives, and/or methodologies from multiple disciplines.
-Other major courses will be part of AUC’s six course constellations.
-The course constellations help students explore interesting and sometimes unexpected connections between courses offered in their major and those from the two other majors.
+This means that students learn about topics based on knowledge, perspectives and/or methodologies from multiple disciplines.
+Major courses may also be a part of AUC’s six course constellations.
+The course constellations help students explore interesting and unexpected connections between courses offered in their major and those from the two other majors.

 Fields of study and specialisations